Lzaruss/Bot-Quora-Questions_Request/README.md

 command -> python .\test.py -f send -n 50

 In this case, is better put a number lower like 50, the max i think is 110 approximately, because Quora requests are limited.
+By default the number will be 20 (if you dont put the arg -n)

 https://user-images.githubusercontent.com/104428151/209850939-02fbb605-9e55-4d1e-a1c1-3e736e3fa229.mp4